Is It Really Worth It To Be A Startup CEO?

 You have to be prepared to deal with customer issues as CEO.

 “Hi Brett!”
-Bob said, as he answered my call.
+Bob said, as he answered my latest call.
 We’d been operational, and in revenue, now for well over two years.
 “How are you doing?”

 “I’m doing well.
 Are you guys (Linear Technology) doing any business with Nest?”